adilwho/adilwho/README.md

 I’m Adil.
-I work with design, video editing, and whatever random digital stuff I get interested in at the moment :D
+I work with design, video editing, and whatever random digital stuff I get interested in at the moment :3

 Connect with me: